d13co/docs.voi.green/src/rate.md

 - Return VOI: The amount of VOI the user receives for their burn deposit
 - Withdrawable VOI: The amount of withdrawable VOI before the dVOI burn
-- Burned: The amount of dVOI the user is burning/exchanging VOI
+- Burned: The amount of dVOI the user is burning/exchanging for VOI
 - Circulating dVOI: The previous circulating dVOI amount